Living with Rett Syndrome

 Communication Passport

-Complete your child’s details within the document and print so that you can send with your child to school, or wherever else she goes, giving you a way to provide insight into her needs and who she is, when you are not present.
+This document is set up so that you can edit it directly and then print or save as a PDF and send to school or wherever else she or he goes, giving you a way to provide insight into their needs and who they are, when you are not present.

 Register someone with Rett Syndrome